UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/QUICK-REFERENCE.md

  ./updateForLab.py -g StudnetsGithubId -u githubAdminuser lab03

- This will create the private repos ONLY for those github ids listed in the Google Doc referred to by GHA_STAFF_LIST_URL
+ This will create the private repos ONLY for the single github id that is after -g, and ONLY if that githubid appears in the list in in the Google Doc referred to by GHA_STUDENT_LIST_URL